StephSteel/SittingPlugin/README.md

 ## License

-This plugin is released under the [MIT License](https://github.com/StephSteel/SittingPlugin/blob/main/LICENSE).
+This plugin is released under the **MIT License**.
 You are free to modify and distribute the plugin under the terms of this license.

 ## Credits